JulianNicholls/GraphQL-with-React/README.md

 ## Differences from Stephen

-I will probably check in my code much more often than Stephen suggests it (assuming he does).

 I dislike lodash, because it has been largely unnecessary since ES2015.
 I will only use it when it is doing something which is not already implemented in the latest JavaScript.